site.btaBulgarian Academy of Sciences, Romanian Academy Sign New Cooperation Agreement

 Revalski said the exhibition showed there was more to the primer than the alphabet.
 The Fish Primer features so many things that it can be described as the first Bulgarian encyclopedia, the BAS President said.

-The Bulgarian delegation, which includes BTA Director General Kiril Valchev and Bulgaria’s Ambassador to Romania Radko Vlaykov, will visit on September 18 the memorial plaque dedicated to the founding of the Bulgarian Literary Society (today's BAS) in the courtyard of the Bulgarian Church of the Ascension of Christ in Braila on October 12,1869.
+The Bulgarian delegation, which includes BTA Director General Kiril Valchev and Bulgaria's Ambassador to Romania Radko Vlaykov, will visit Braila on September 18, where a memorial plaque dedicated to the founding of the Bulgarian Literary Society (today's BAS) on October 12, 1869 is placed in the courtyard of the Church of the Ascension of Christ.

 /VE/